VirajYParikh/Google-Kubernetes-Engine/README.md

 Step 5: Deploy the application on GKE using Kubectl and the yaml file
 1. Install Kubernetes on your machine: `brew install kubectl`
+2. Create persistent volume claim yaml file for Storage (In GKE we do not need to create a PV yaml since GKE automatically assigns volume): ["pvc.yaml"]()
-2. Create a .yaml file for deployment: ["dl_deployment.yaml"](https://github.com/VirajYParikh/GoogleKubernetesEngine/blob/main/dl_deployment.yaml)
+3. Create a .yaml file for deployment: ["dl_deployment.yaml"](https://github.com/VirajYParikh/GoogleKubernetesEngine/blob/main/dl_deployment.yaml)
-3. Run the command to deploy the .yaml file in gke: `kubectl apply -f dl_deployment.yaml`
+4. Run the command to deploy the .yaml file in gke: `kubectl apply -f dl_deployment.yaml`
-4. Run the command to check the status of your deployment: `kubectl get pods`
+5. Run the command to check the status of your deployment: `kubectl get pods`

 <img width="552" alt="Screenshot 2023-12-03 at 8 36 10 PM" src="https://github.com/VirajYParikh/GoogleKubernetesEngine/assets/67093208/aa479151-cfba-4b75-b2da-77a8eada9ecd">